Evaluating Character Understanding of Large Language Models via Character Profiling from Fictional Works: Introduction

 In this paper, we systematically evaluate LLMs' capability on the \textbf{character profiling} task, \ie, summarizing profiles for characters from fictional works.
 For research, character profiling is indeed the first task to explore the depth of LLMs' character understanding via generation.
 This is more challenging than previous classification tasks, contributing to a more nuanced comprehension of how LLMs understand the character.
 In practice, the character profiles generated by LLMs have been widely adopted for RPA development~\citep{wang2023rolellm,li2023chatharuhi, xu2024character}, and have the potential to facilitate human understanding of characters, but their effectiveness remains significantly understudied.
 Our work in this paper aims to evaluate LLMs' performance on character profiling, of which the challenges mainly include the absence of high-quality datasets and evaluation protocols.

 To address these challenges, we construct the \dataset (\textbf{C}haracter P\textbf{ro}files from \textit{\textbf{S}uper\textbf{S}ummary}) dataset for character profiling, and propose two tasks to evaluate the generated profiles.
 The \dataset dataset is sourced from \method~\footnote{\url{https://www.supersummary.com}}, a platform providing summaries for books and characters contributed by literature experts.
 Our evaluation distinguishes four essential dimensions for character profiles: attributes, relationships, events, and personality.
 We parse the character profiles from \method into these dimensions by \gptfour, as the ground truth references.
-Then, the generated profiles are evaluated in either an internal or external way.
-The internal evaluation directly employs \gptfour to compare the generated profiles with the references.
-For external evaluation, we propose the \task task and measure whether the generated profiles can support LLMs in this task, \ie, identifying the motivations behind characters' decision-making.
+Then, the generated profiles are evaluated in either an intrinsic or extrinsic way.
+The intrinsic evaluation directly employs \llama\cite{llama3modelcard} to compare the generated profiles with the references.
+For extrinsic evaluation, we propose the \task task and measure whether the generated profiles can support LLMs in this task, \ie, identifying the motivations behind characters' decision-making.

-Our experiments cover various summarization methods, including \emph{Hierarchical Merging}, \emph{Incremental Updating} and \emph{Summarizing in One Go}, implemented on numerous LLMs.
+Our experiments cover various summarization methods, including \emph{Hierarchical Merging}, \emph{Incremental Updating}, and \emph{Summarizing in One Go}, implemented on numerous LLMs.
 The results reveal that character profiles generated by LLMs are satisfactory but leave space for further improvement.
 This suggests the potential information loss in RPAs built on these profiles.
 Additionally, the results of \task demonstrate the importance of each of the four dimensions for character profiles.

-Our contributions are summarized as follows: \begin{inparaenum}[\it 1)] \item We present the first work to evaluate LLMs' capability of character profiling and propose an evaluation framework with detailed dimensions, tasks and metrics. \item We introduce \dataset, a high-quality dataset valuable for character profiling tasks, which is sourced from literature experts. \item We conduct extensive experiments with different summarization methods and LLMs and showcase the promising effectiveness of using LLMs for character profiling. \end{inparaenum}
+Our contributions are summarized as follows: \begin{inparaenum}[\it 1)] \item We present the first work to evaluate LLMs' capability of character profiling and propose an evaluation framework with detailed dimensions, tasks, and metrics. \item We introduce \dataset, a high-quality dataset valuable for character profiling tasks, which is sourced from literature experts. \item We conduct extensive experiments with different summarization methods and LLMs, showcasing the promising effectiveness of using LLMs for character profiling. \end{inparaenum}